A Survey of Natural Language Generation: General Methods of NLG

 \subsection{Pre-trained Model}

 The pre-trained models can be divided into two categories: non-contextual and contextual.
-The non-contextual pre-trained models \cite{mikolov2013distributed, pennington2014glove} can learn high quality of word and phrase representations, and are widely used to initialize the embeddings and improve the model performance for generation tasks.
+The non-contextual pre-trained models (e.g., Word2vec \cite{mikolov2013distributed}, GloVe \cite{pennington2014glove}) can learn high quality of word and phrase representations, and are widely used to initialize the embeddings and improve the model performance for generation tasks.
 However, since the non-contextual embeddings are static, it is unable to handle context-dependent words and out-of-vocabulary words.

-To overcome these problems, contextual pre-trained models are proposed \cite{peters2018deep, devlin2019bert}, which can dynamically change the word embeddings when the word appears in different sentences.
-The contextual models are mainly based on LSTM or Transformer architecture.
-For example, ELMo \cite{peters2018deep} uses deep bidirectional LSTM, BERT \cite{devlin2019bert} uses the Transformer encoder.
-Meanwhile, more and more effective pre-training methods are proposed to improve the model's general representation ability.
-For example, BERT \cite{devlin2019bert} presents a masked language model pre-training objective, MASS \cite{song2019mass} designs a pre-training objective to guide the decoder predict the masked sentence fragments in the encoder side.
+To overcome these problems, contextual pre-trained models are proposed, which can dynamically change the word embeddings when the word appears in different sentences.
+Traditional contextual models mainly focus on the tasks of natural language understanding (NLU), which are based on the architectures of LSTM (e.g., ELMo \cite{peters2018deep}) or Transformer encoder (e.g., BERT \cite{devlin2019bert}).